Stephen R. Kane

-Stephen Kane is a full professor of astronomy and planetary astrophysics at the University of California, Riverside who specializes in exoplanetary science.
-His work covers a broad range of exoplanet detection methods, including the microlensing, transit, radial velocity, and imaging techniques.
-He is a leading expert on the topic of planetary habitability and the habitable zone of planetary systems.
-He has published hundreds of peer reviewed scientific papers and has discovered/co-discovered several hundred planets orbiting other stars.
-He is a prolific advocate of interdisciplinarity science and studying Venus as an exoplanet analog.
+Stephen Kane (born October 25, 1973) is an Australian-American astrophysicist, professor of planetary astrophysics at the University of California, Riverside, and a Fellow of the American Astronomical Society.
+His research focuses on exoplanet detection and characterization, orbital dynamics, planetary habitability, and comparative planetology, including the study of Venus as an analogue for terrestrial exoplanets.
+Kane and Dawn Gelino created the Habitable Zone Gallery, an exoplanet resource hosted by IPAC that visualizes planetary orbits relative to their stars' habitable zones.
+He is a science team member for NASA's DAVINCI mission to Venus.
+The minor planet (711599) Kane is named in his honor.

 Education

 Kane graduated from Macquarie University with a Bachelors of Science in Physics in 1994.
 In 1995 Kane received First Class with Honors at the same institution for his work studying a galactic extended source, which he identified as a previously unknown supernova remnant.
 In 2000 Kane received his Ph.D. from the University of Tasmania with a thesis focusing on gravitational microlensing, the bending of space by gravity which has a variety of astrophysics applications, including the discovery of exoplanets.